PowerShellMafia/PowerSploit/README.md

 * If you want to display relevant debugging information to the screen, use Write-Verbose.
 The user can always just tack on '-Verbose'.

 * Always provide descriptive, comment-based help for every script.
-Also, be sure to include your name and a BSD 3-Clause license.
+Also, be sure to include your name and a BSD 3-Clause license (unless there are extenuating circumstances that prevent the application of the BSD license).

 * Make sure all functions follow the proper PowerShell verb-noun agreement.
 Use Get-Verb to list the default verbs used by PowerShell.